-Ever since WWII, which brought us “economic prosperity” by building bombs and other superfluous weapons, the U.S. has continuously spent way too much on the military.
-It became like a fear of unpopularity contest for our Presidents: “Who demands higher defense appropriations rather than propose cutting them?”
-The American people, naïve with mainstream media hype but with solid and heartfelt purpose, believed we need to have such strong arms to “protect” our land and to behold our “power.”
+Ever since WWII, which brought us economic prosperity by building bombs and other superfluous weapons, the U.S. has continuously spent way too much on the military.
+It became like fear of unpopularity contest for our Presidents: “Who demands higher defense appropriations rather than propose cutting them?”
+The American people influenced by mainstream media hype but with solid and heartfelt purpose, believed we need to have such strong arms to protect our land and to behold our power.
 It became a

 With its illusion of omnipotence, America historically provided economic and military aid to more than half of the 195 countries in the world, justifying fleets of carriers, nuclear submarines, air bases and military bases in at least thirty of those countries…planting the seeds of a fateful commitment of intervention wherever “freedom” was perceived to be threatened.
 Did this make the world a safer place?

 While much of this was with good and honorable intention, it has unintentionally resulted in the negative consequences we are experiencing today.
 For one, many people hate and fear the U.S. and it’s certainly not jealousy as our supremacy viewpoint held for too long.
 We have all been guilty of that.

 The U.S. has, throughout its history, cherished ideals of liberty, freedom and democracy.
 So much so, we were convinced we can exert all this power on behalf of a world order congenial to American ideals, interests and security.